Affiliate links on Android Authority may earn us a commission. Learn more.

 TiVo used to be a big name for recording TV shows to watch later without needing a VCR.
 It’s come a long way since then and now offers one of the best media streaming devices on the market.
 The Tivo Stream 4K is about the same size as the Chromecast with Google TV, and works pretty similarly too.
 In fact, the Tivo Stream 4K is based on Android TV, with its own additions added to the mix.
 We really loved the Google Assistant integration and felt it worked really well here.
 You can use Google Assistant to speak your streaming requests aloud, and Chromecast compatibility is handy for when you don’t want to use the TiVo interface.
 Instead, just cast whatever you’re watching from your other devices.
 It’s quick and reliable.

 If the Tivo Stream 4K sounds a lot like the Chromecast with Google TV to you, you aren’t wrong.
 Core features like casting and Assistant are present in both devices.
 You also get Google Play and sideloading with both devices.
 Don’t let this fool you, Tivo isn’t a replica.
-Since convenience is one of the key factors in choosing a media streaming device, the included TiVo remote deserves a quick mention.
+Since convenience is one of the critical factors in choosing a media streaming device, the included TiVo remote deserves a quick mention.
 The remote is bigger than most of the competition, but that’s actually pretty handy.
 It’s harder to misplace it, and you also get more buttons to work with.
 A sleek, minimalist design is great, but the functionality of number buttons, media controls, a Live TV shortcut, a dedicated TiVo button, and more really make this a standout as a functional tool to help you navigate your streaming needs.

 For live TV fans, TiVo also has streamlined integration with Sling TV, so you get content as it airs and a DVR option (like old-school TiVo) to watch stuff later.
 Since some live content doesn’t always make it to streaming services right away, this can be a really useful feature.